meeshkan/unmock-react-native-example/article.md

 ### Prerequisites

-Tests for the application are found in [App.test.tsx](https://github.com/unmock/unmock-react-native-example/blob/master/__tests__/App.test.tsx).

-The first step in the tests is to fill in `fetch` (not natively available in Node.js) with [node-fetch](https://www.npmjs.com/package/node-fetch):
+File [App.test.tsx](https://github.com/unmock/unmock-react-native-example/blob/master/__tests__/App.test.tsx) contains the tests.
+The first step in the tests is to fill in `fetch` (not available in Node.js) with [node-fetch](https://www.npmjs.com/package/node-fetch):

 ```ts
 // @ts-ignore
 global.fetch = require('node-fetch');
 ```

-In the `beforeAll` block, we switch on Unmock to intercept all outgoing traffic and define the API behaviour with the [nock](https://www.unmock.io/docs/unmock)-like syntax:
+In the `beforeAll` block, we switch on Unmock with `unmock.on()`.
+Then we add rules for intercepting all outgoing traffic for the Cat Facts API URL:

 ```ts
 beforeAll(() => {